AlaskaAirlines/auro/src/GOVERNANCE.md

 # Auro Governance Working Agreement

-The Auro Governance Working Agreement is mainly an agreed-upon process for when and how new assets will be added to the Auro Design System.
+The Auro Governance Working Agreement is an agreed-upon process for when and how new or updated assets will be added to the Auro Design System.

+An important, and easily overlooked part of this process is new component discovery.
+How is new work discovered?
+Does it happen in wireframing, discovery, research, or the design phase?
+There is no one right answer for every team, or every designer, but the answer typically falls into the understanding of reuse and consistency.

+> “Reusable components increase consistency, improve design productivity, reduce (or even eliminate) subsequent implementation time ...
+You can establish a modular design by creating sensible boundaries between each component, and then recombining them over and over in systematic ways.”

+-- Nathan Curtis, Modular Web Design

+Below you'll find a detailed description of the working agreement, followed by a flow chart to help you visualize the process.

 ## New work discovered

 Within the scope of a Product Team, new work is created.
 Engineers and Product designers will review the specification of the feature and determine where new work must happen.

-In regards to design, the Product Designer will look to the Auro Design System for opportunities of use.
+In regard to design, the Product Designer will look to the Auro Design System for opportunities of use.

 ## Does a component exist?